Is your vinyl record warped?

 Step 1:

 Put one glass pane on the table and place the record (inside the record sleeve) on it.
 After that, place the second glass pane over the record.
-In normal words, make a sandwich of glass panes with your vinyl record.
+In simple terms, create a sandwich of glass panes with your vinyl record.

 Step 2: